-- 1. The air compressor is equipped with a cord having a grounding wire with an appropriate grounding plug.
+The portable air compressor is equipped with a cord having a grounding wire with an appropriate grounding plug.
 The plug must be used with an outlet that has been installed and grounded in accordance with all local codes and ordinances.

 The outlet must have the same configuration as the plug.
-DO NOT USE AN ADAPTER (See Illustration). - 2.
+DO NOT USE AN ADAPTER.

 Inspect the plug and cord before each use.
 Do not use if there are signs of damage.